MicrosoftDocs/fabric-docs/docs/real-time-analytics/realtime-analytics-tutorial.md

     :::image type="content" source="media/realtime-analytics-tutorial/new-database.png" alt-text="alt text Screenshot of New Database window showing the database name.
 The Create button is highlighted.":::

 The KQL database has now been created within the context of the selected workspace.
-Next, you'll create a cloud connection in [!INCLUDE [product-name](../includes/product-name.md)].

 ## Connect the cloud connection to your Real-time Analytics database

 In the following step, you'll create a data connection in your database.
-This connects a table in your database to the Event Hubs cloud connection that you created.
+This connects a table in your database to your Event Hubs cloud connection.
 The connection allows you to use your event hub and stream data from the [Wide World Importers (WWI) sample database](/sql/samples/wide-world-importers-what-is?view=sql-server-ver16) into the target table using a specified data mapping.

 ### Get data from Event Hubs